Better Birding Book Club

 When thinking about the birds that surround us, we quickly acknowledge their grace, beauty, and versatility.
 Less frequently, however, do we consider their effect on our physical and mental health and the way we think about and practice social, economic, and environmental justice.
 In this book club, we investigate the joys and benefits of birdwatching, as well as more serious topics like how birds get their names, the heightening impact of environmental changes on birds, and the inherent inequity and assumptions built into the birding practice.
 Join book club host and bird-enthusiast Brenda the fourth Tuesday of each month to talk books, birds, and bettering the world together.

-Purchase a copy to read, or grab it from the library, and join us at Dog·Eared Books at 5:30 PM on February 25th, to discuss the book with book club host Brenda!
+Purchase a copy to read, or grab it from the library, and join us at Dog·Eared Books at 5:30 PM on March 25th, to discuss the book with book club host Brenda!
 This book club is free to anyone who wishes to participate, no registration necessary.

 Also, for 20 minutes after each club meeting, you will receive 20% off all books and merchandise!